Wake Features Deceased Teen Dressed In Celtics Jersey, Playing Video Games In Living Room Setting

 Seats for the mourners who came to the wake to pay their respects were set up facing the display, which looked more like an exhibit one would find at a Madame Tussauds wax museum than at such a somber event.

-Among the relatives Matthews has left behind are his mother, Temeka, and three sisters, Reion, Miracle, and Merlecedes, according to his Nola.com obituary.
+Among the relatives Matthews has left behind are his mother, Temeka, and three sisters, Reion, Miracle, and Merlecedes, according to his NOLA obituary.
 His father had already passed on.

 Matthews was slated to have a New Orleans-style jazz funeral today, July 11, before being buried at Providence Memorial Park and Mausoleum in Metairie, Louisiana.